telerik/kendo-vue/docs/vue2-deprecation/index.md

     * Support service - we will keep the ongoing support for both Vue 2 and Vue 3 during the transition period.
 * **Do you really need to deprecate the Vue 2 support?**

     The deprecation of not supported product versions is a normal product lifecycle milestone.
-The depreciation of Vue 2 will let us be in sync with the latest innovations related to the Vue framework and thus provide better components and features in the future.
+The depreciation of Vue 2 will let us be in sync with the latest innovations related to the Vue framework and thus provide improved components and features in the future.

 ## Migration Guide